-Most Knödel are round but some such as the savory Tyrolean Käsepressknödel (pressed cheese bread dumpling) are flat and fried in a pan.
+Most Knödel is round but some such as the savory Tyrolean Käsepressknödel (pressed cheese bread dumpling) are flat and fried in a pan.

 When you go to a local inn (Gasthaus), you will always get an option for a clear soup as a starter.